walkingriver/a4b/book-text/01-intro-to-typescript.md

 }
 ```

 My general recommendation is not to use a class unless and until you have code that needs to be added to it.
 I would argue even then that you think twice before adding code to a data object.
 Code such as validation should be done in a separate utility class.
 Leave your data objects clean, but that is a topic for another day.

-# Generics
+## Generics in TypeScript

 Like many other modern languages, TypeScript supports Generics.
 This allows you to create common code that operates the same, regardless of the type passed to it.
 Illustrated here, we show a potential interface representing a stack of objects, consisting of three functions: `pop`, `push`, and `length`.